vgtu2021pn/HTTP-State-Management-Mechanism/README.md

-Simple form for creating HTTP State and other Data what is not related to State Small Data Containers.
+Simple form for creating HTTP State and other small Data (what is not related to State) Containers.

 Functionality:
 $_COOKIE